Medabots: World Robattle Cup competitors

-Team Caribbean is represented by a group of pirate-themed Medafighters from the Caribbean that consist of Captain Gene (キャプテン・ジン, Kyaputen Jin), his daughter Coconut (カルア, Karua) and two unnamed underlings (手下, teshita).
-While Captain Gene owns the pirate captain-type Medabot Piraskull, Coconut and one of his underlings own the pirate-type Pirastar where both Medabots have a specialty where they can team up with each other.
+Team Caribbean is represented by a group of pirate-themed Medafighters from the Caribbean and consists of Captain Gene (キャプテン・ジン, Kyaputen Jin), his daughter Coconut (カルア, Karua), and two unnamed underlings (手下, teshita).
+While Captain Gene owns the pirate captain-type Medabot Piraskull, Coconut and one of his underlings own the pirate-type Pirastar, which can team up with each other.
 Despite Captain Gene using Coconut to trick them by having her claim that she stole from him and having their Medabots take a dive when charging towards Coconut, Team Japan managed to defeat Team Caribbean as Coconut apologized for her team's actions.